Sberbank CIB: US, EU, Switzerland, and Ukraine sanctions: 2014–2022

 After the annexation of the Crimean Peninsula by Russia in 2014, the Obama administration imposed sanctions on 12 September 2014, through the US Department of Treasury's Office of Foreign Assets Control (OFAC) by adding Sberbank and other entities to the Specially Designated Nationals List (SDN).
 This was done in concert with 31 July 2014 addition of Sberbank to the European Union sanctions list.
 Sanctions consist of access restriction to the EU and US capital markets.

 On 27 August 2014, Switzerland imposed sanctions on Sberbank, its subsidiaries, and other Russian financial institutions.

 On 22 December 2015, the United States imposed additional sanctions on Sberbank and its subsidiaries.

 On 17 October 2016, Ukraine imposed sanctions against Sberbank Russia, Sberbank Leasing, and their payment systems Kolibri (Hummingbird), formerly Blitz (Ukrainian: «Колибри» стара назва – «Блиц») and Sberbank subsidiaries.

-On 15 March 2017, the president of Ukraine imposed sanctions on Sberbank and its subsidiaries (and other Russian state-owned banks operating in Ukraine: VTB Bank, BM Bank, Prominvestbank, and VS Bank (Ukrainian: ВіЕс Банк)) as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the War in Donbass.
+On 15 March 2017, the president of Ukraine imposed sanctions on Sberbank and its subsidiaries (and other Russian state-owned banks operating in Ukraine: VTB Bank, BM Bank, Prominvestbank, and VS Bank (Ukrainian: ВіЕс Банк)) as part of its continued sanctions on Russia for its annexation of Crimea and involvement in the War in Donbas.

 On 25 February 2022 the banking licence of Sberbank in Ukraine was revoked.

 On 1 April 2022 Sberbank CIB (UK) Limited went into Administration.

 The affairs of Sberbank CIB USA, Inc were placed into wound down from April 2022.